 Analysis of A/B Testing Tools Customer Reviews & Market Presence

-There are a lot of A/B testing tools, and let’s be honest – keeping track of what each of them have been upto can feel like a job in itself.
+There are a lot of A/B testing tools.
+Let’s be honest – keeping track of what each of them have been up to can feel like a job in itself.
 Thankfully for you, it’s my job – here’s what I’ve seen.
 This post looks at their trajectory on G2.com, and possible reasons for it.

-For the uninitiated – G2.com is a review site that holds heaps of reviews for countless tech vendors.
-They have an AB Testing Tools section, with an easy-to-interpret grid which measures market presence and satisfaction scores.
+G2.com is a review site that holds heaps of reviews for countless tech vendors.
+They have an AB Testing Tools section, with an easy-to-interpret grid.
+It measures market presence and satisfaction scores.

 There’s a lot to be interpreted from G2 scores.
 While one review in isolation means very little, dozens are certainly meaningful.
-Often, user feedback is the fastest way to take a pulse of the situation with a company, and so whether positive or negative, you’ll see where they’re heading faster than feelings that reach the wider public.
+Often, user feedback is the fastest way to take a pulse of the situation with a company.
+Whether positive or negative, you’ll see where they’re heading faster than feelings that reach the wider public.

 1. All A/B Testing Tools: